 - Never use tap water to rinse your contact lens case.

 The Department of Veterans Affairs offers specialty care services for those in need of Nephrology (kidney medicine).
 If you suffer from chronic or acute kidney problems, the VA can help, up to and including issues that require dialysis.
 The Department of Veterans Affairs operates dialysis facilities in the United States and offers a searchable map for a dialysis center in your state.

-The VA official site reminds, “Kidney care may be made available to enrolled Veterans who are currently receiving dialysis care by the VA or enrolled Veterans who have obtained a referral from a VA primary care provider.”
+The VA official site reminds us, “Kidney care may be made available to enrolled Veterans who are currently receiving dialysis care by the VA or enrolled Veterans who have obtained a referral from a VA primary care provider.”

-Also known as nephrolithiasis or urolithiasis, kidney stones result when chemical deposits form inside the kidneys.
-These stones can be as small as an individual grain of sand, but can grow much larger depending on the nature and severity of the condition.
+Also known as nephrolithiasis or urolithiasis, kidney stones result from chemical deposits inside the kidneys.
+These stones can be as small as an individual grain of sand but can grow much larger depending on the nature and severity of the condition.

 Kidney stones may be present without causing discomfort, but when larger stones start to pass, there can be discomfort and pain.
 According to the official site of the Mayo Clinic, kidney stone sufferers may experience the following symptoms: